dangilbert/oh-my-zsh-plugins/lazy-rbenv/README.md

 - Remove the init scripts for rbenv from your .zshrc
 - Copy the plugin directory to `~/.oh-my-zsh/custom/plugins` to leave you with `~/.oh-my-zsh/custom/plugins/lazy-rbenv/lazy-rbenv.plugin.zsh`
 - Add `lazy-rbenv` to your plugins array in `~/.zshrc`

+You can modify the array of commands that will trigger this script to run if you find something that requires ruby and isn't set properly